mykeln/teslaprep/README.md

 After a year and a half of Tesla ownership, here are the accessories I have found to be real upgrades that I haven't taken for granted:
 1. All-weather floor mats [OEM (my recommendation)](https://shop.tesla.com/product/model-3-all-weather-floor-liners), [aftermarket](https://www.amazon.com/3D-MAXpider-B07D9GMYG8?tag=mykelteslapre-20).
 I keep these in my vehicle year-round.
 It has helped preserve the "new car smell," and is easy to keep clean.
 2. Wireless charging pad [OEM](https://shop.tesla.com/product/model-3-wireless-phone-charger), [aftermarket](https://www.amazon.com/TapTes-Horizontally-Vertically-Smartphone-Compatible/dp/B07X2RJ2V4?tag=mykelteslapre-20).
 I have the aftermarket one installed in mine.
 No issues.
 Note that Tesla has revised their Model 3 center console to include a built-in wireless charger, so no mat is needed at all.
 The Model Y doesn't yet have this refresh, but it's expected to come soon.
-3. A fast-write [USB stick](https://www.amazon.com/dp/B01CIEBS74?tag=mykelteslapre-20) for Sentry and dashcam footage.
-I recommend one with a built-in lightning port to easily review footage on your iPhone.
-4. A [vinyl wrap](https://www.abstractocean.com/model-3-center-console-vinyl-wrap/) for the center console.
+3. A [vinyl wrap](https://www.abstractocean.com/model-3-center-console-vinyl-wrap/) for the center console.
 The factory console is piano black, which is impossible not to scratch.
 Vinyl wraps are easy to install and (arguably) look better than stock.
 Note that Tesla has revised their Model 3 center console which may make wraps less necessary.

 [*Back to Top*](#tesla-prep)